The influence of blogs and bloggers

 It is the corruption and impotence of the U.N. as presently constituted that true conservatives object to, not the basic idea of the institution itself.

 That statement is believed by a great many modern so-called conservatives, but it is patently wrong.
+True conservatives have objected to the very existence of the

-It is the intent of socialists to promote the United Nations as the only hope for mankind.
+socialists to promote the United Nations as the only hope for mankind.
 If anyone who calls themselves conservative deigns to recognize the UN as legitimate in any way, they are aiding in the spreading of that dangerous mentality.

 The problem with many so-called "neoconservatives" is that they want to be selective-they want to embrace the United Nations and the socialists who advocate that organization whenever the "Establishment" does something they like.
 You can't have it both ways when dealing with international socialists, it is an all-or-nothing proposition.
 That is something that many "neocons" fail to understand-if they can be called conservatives at all.

-(Crossposted from Where I Stand)
+Where I Stand)

 Ed Bryant's concession speech